Notgnoshi/parallel/programs/program2/README.md

 ## Profiling

+I'm not sure how to increase the number of processors on a graphics card, so I decided to perform my analysis using different block sizes.

 The provided makefile defines a *quite* disgusting `profile` target that runs both the matrix-matrix addition and matrix-vector multiplication several times with varying block sizes.
 If I would have thought ahead, I would have tried to find a